 Tables, chairs, and furniture that are going to be used often should also be given three coats.
 Water-based polyurethane is often given more coats than oil-based poly.

-You can even happy four or five coats, especially to places that will see a lot of wear and tear including floors and barns or sheds.
+You can even happy four or five coats, especially to places that will see a lot of wear and tear like floors or outdoor furniture.

 Factors Affecting Polyurethane Drying Time

 The polyurethane cure time and dry time is dependent on many factors.
 Although water-based polyurethane takes less time to dry than oil-based polyurethane, there are still additional factors to keep in mind.